-Parent consent (DOCX, 124KB) is required for all activities conducted off-site and strongly recommended for high risk activities conducted on-site.
+Parent consent is required for all activities conducted off-site and strongly recommended for high risk activities conducted on-site.

-Additionally for high risk activities
+For high risk activities:

-Mouthguards and a medical declaration are required for activities when there is a high risk of mouth injury.
-The medical declaration must include the following statement:

-'I understand that mouth protection is mandatory in this sport.
+Mouthguards and a medical declaration are required.
+The medical declaration must include the following statement, 'I understand that mouth protection is mandatory in this sport.
 I have read the information provided to me about mouth protection and accept responsibility for the type of mouth protection I/my child will wear whilst playing this sport.'